When you start a freelance business, no one tells you about all the acronyms that come with it in the business world.

 Learn how to earn $3K a month+ as a freelancer working less than 25 hours a week even if you think you have no experience.

-Every business needs to have SOPs laid out because they benefit those working in that business.
+Every business needs to have Standard operating procedures laid out to help those working in that business.
+Here are a few reasons how they help any business:

 - They provide consistency.
 No matter who is doing the work, it will be processed the same way each time.

 - Increased efficiency.
-Most people have their way of doing things.
-But creating an SOP ensures that any other person performing the task follows the steps provided, which can help keep extra steps out of the process.
+Most people have their own way of doing things.
+However creating an SOP ensures that any other person performing the task follows the steps provided, which can help keep extra steps out of the process.
 Higher efficiency leads to lower costs and money.

 - Easy transfer of work.
 Say you need to hire out for a task, take maternity leave, are sick, or want to take a vacation.
 Your business doesn’t have to stop just because you’re away.
 Having an SOP will allow you to have the process performed as you were doing it with little change to the output of results.